French National Gendarmerie

 - Maritime units are in charge of the seashore and waterways;

-The mobile Gendarmerie is a general reserve at the disposal of the Government on the whole of the Metropolitan territory and French overseas territories.
-Responsible for maintaining public order, it Is also shaped to respond to a wide-range of missions, from policing events to restoring order.
+The mobile Gendarmerie is a 11,300 man strong general reserve at the disposal of the Government on the whole Metropolitan territory and French overseas territories.
+Responsible for maintaining public order, it is also shaped to respond to a wide range of missions, from policing events to restoring order.

 The mobile Gendarmerie is divided into group units and squadrons.